How to Buy a House home

 Mega Data Table results explained

 First, understand the difference between current year and total values.
 That is, some of the cells report a value only for that year while other cells report a total for the current year plus all previous years.
 For example, the "Pmts." column is the amount of payments that have been made for a given year.
 But the "Paid Equity" column shows all the paid equity that's been made to date.
-To make this distinction clearer, the columns which are totals-to-date are shaded in a darker gray.
+To make this distinction clearer, the columns which are totals-to-date have headers shaded in a darker gray.

 Years